chuckmasterson/chuckmasterson.github.io/_posts/2017-10-23-what-hoboing-remains.md

 And that's what we've been doing for the last couple weeks here: a bit of trimming, a bit of odd jobs.
 Our grower is a very nice person who cooks amazing meals for us.
 We sleep camped out under a canopy on a hill with an amazing view of the valley around.

-(You may be unsurprised to know that I'm being very moderate with my consumption of the crop ("Sparing, some might say," as Misty puts it).
+You may be unsurprised to know that I'm being very moderate with my consumption of the crop ("Sparing, some might say," as Misty puts it).
 I've never been much of a toker; it mostly just makes me fall asleep.
-But hey, it's legalized in this state, and you won't find it any fresher, so I've been enjoying a little of it.)
+But hey, it's legalized in this state, and you won't find it any fresher, so I've been enjoying a little of it.
+But I'm really here for the work, not for the weed.

 We're not sure how much longer we'll stay here.
 It's a beautiful October here, but the thing is, you would barely know it, because we trim inside, and only see the sun during breaks.
 We also go a little nuts sitting down all day long, and can feel carpal tunnel setting in from scissor-handing all the time.
 We'll probably keep on adventuring further down the road within a couple weeks.